Rowdy Gaines

 Ambrose "Rowdy" Gaines IV (born February 17, 1959) is an American former competitive swimmer, U.S. Olympic Hall of Fame member, three-time Olympic gold medalist, and member of the International Swimming Hall of Fame.
-He is a swimming analyst for television network NBC.
-He has covered swimming at the Olympic Games since 1992 in Barcelona.
+He is referred to as "The Voice of Swimming", has covered swimming at the Olympic Games since 1992 in Barcelona and is currently a swimming analyst for television network NBC.

 Early life

-Gaines was born in Winter Haven, Florida, to Jettie Ann and Ambrose "Buddy" Gaines, who met there as water skiers at Cypress Gardens in the 1950s.
+Gaines was born in Winter Haven, Florida to Jettie Ann and Ambrose "Buddy" Gaines, who met there as water skiers at Cypress Gardens in the 1950s.
 Gaines tried several sports during his teenage years, but turned to swimming as a Winter Haven High School junior at age 17.
 He received a swimming scholarship to Auburn University.
 At Auburn, he became a five-time NCAA champion under the training of head coach Richard Quick.

 Career

 From 1978 to 1984, Gaines set 10 world records.
-At the time he was the world record holder in the 100-meter and 200-meter freestyles.
+At the time, he was the world record holder in the 100-meter and 200-meter freestyles.
 The 1980 boycott prevented Gaines from competing at the 1980 Moscow Olympics.
 Gaines said the boycott came at a time when he considered himself at his peak, and that he believed he missed an opportunity for four gold medals.

 Gaines qualified for the 1984 Summer Olympics in Los Angeles, California.
 He won gold in the 100-meter freestyle and two gold medals for relays, swimming the anchor legs for the U.S. team in the 4×100-meter freestyle relay and 4×100-meter medley relay.

-Gaines said he experienced mental-health issues after missing out on the 1980 Games and had "some real trouble post-Olympics, and...some big struggles, especially the year after."
+Gaines said he experienced mental health issues after missing out on the 1980 Games and had "some real trouble post-Olympics, and...some big struggles, especially the year after."